stevenjmesser/govuk-design-system/src/components/password-input/index.md

 {{ example({ group: "components", item: "password-input", example: "error", html: true, nunjucks: true, open: false, size: "m", loading: "eager" }) }}

-If a user enters a password incorrectly, do not reveal whether they got the username or password wrong.
+If a user enters their account details incorrectly, do not reveal whether they got the username or password wrong.
 Clear any information entered into the password input.

 If you choose to use a second ‘confirm password’ field, do not tell the user when the passwords entered do not match.